openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _inlined_description: _

-Returns: the mesh as a vector of unique ofMeshFaces a list of triangles that do not share vertices or indices
+Returns: the mesh as a vector of unique ofMeshFace_s a list of triangles that do not share vertices or indices